Paul Krogmeier

 - Computational universality with errors:

-How can finitely-accurate processes perform universal computations?
+How can processes with limited accuracy perform universal computations?

 - Formal expressivity and algorithmic capabilities of neural architecture classes